 Managing water among competing demands "without unacceptable consequences" while "protecting and restoring the environment" is a challenge.
 The need to maintain instream flows - those flow levels necessary for the protection of aquatic communities - demonstrates this.
-Water availability and use are unevenly distributed across the landscape and time, and the life history of many aquatic organisms depends on this variability.3 In contrast, people and business often cry out for certainty.
+Water availability and use are unevenly distributed across the landscape and time, and the life history of many aquatic organisms depends on this variability.3 In contrast, people and business often demand certainty.

-As the department concludes, "working toward sustainability requires us to monitor and analyze more; to address demands collectively; to use water efficiently; and above all to recognize water's value to our neighborhoods, communities, economy, environment, and continued existence on this planet."4 supplies for the long term future and to better plan for development.
-The project seeks to do this by:
+As the department concludes, "working toward sustainability requires us to monitor and analyze more; to address demands collectively; to use water efficiently; and above all to recognize water's value to our neighborhoods, communities, economy, environment, and continued existence on this planet."4 availability and the demands we place on water.
+The goal is to help Minnesotans manage water supplies for the long-term future and to better plan for development.
+The project seeks to accomplish this through:

-The purpose of this report is to help people better understand surface and ground water availability and the demands we place on water.
-The goal is to help Minnesotans manage water
+The purpose of this report is to help people better understand surface and ground water